nandansn/js-test-projects/README.md

 > create closure to show account balance, deposit, withdraw check limit. pass name, initial balance
 >
 > to outer function and create balance variable in the outer function

+### Currying,

+- currying is transformation of functions, that translates a function from callables f(a,b,c) into callable as f(a)(b)(c)
+- it transforms the function
+- Fixed-Length functions only,
+	- currying requires function to have fixed number of arguments
+	- function that uses rest parameters, such as f(..args), can't be curried this way.
+- we can use _.curry(func) from loadash

 ## ES6